dailydotdev/docs/docs/squads/creating-your-squad.md

 When creating a Squad, select the desired visibility:

 1. **Private Squads**: Accessible only by invite, with content visible only to members.
-2. **Public Squads** (default): Open and discoverable in the Directory, allowing developers to join freely.
+2. **Public Squads**: Open and discoverable in the Squads Directory, allowing developers to join freely.

-3. **Featured Squads**: High-value Public Squads with strong engagement may become featured, gaining increased visibility.
+Public Squads must select a category during setup.
+Categories like Web, Mobile, AI, and Fun help users discover Squads that align with their interests.

 Good luck!
 We can’t wait to see your community thrive ✨